itSubeDibesh/JourneyJournal/README.md

 ### **Design Mockup**

 Design mockup of app is created using **Figma**.
-Click on image below to see an interactive design mockup af application in light mode.
+Click on image below to see an interactive design mockup of application in light mode.

 <a href="https://www.figma.com/proto/3MOnQyiwSPvJOrVgHTfXAk/Journey-Journal?page-id=31%3A12192&node-id=101%3A107&viewport=309%2C48%2C0.56&scaling=scale-down&starting-point-node-id=101%3A53&show-proto-sidebar=1">
 <img src="./docs/Splash_Screen_Light_Mode.png" alt="Design Mockup Light Mode" height="700"/>
 </a>

-Click on image below to see an interactive design mockup af application in dark mode.
+Click on image below to see an interactive design mockup of application in dark mode.

 <a href="https://www.figma.com/proto/3MOnQyiwSPvJOrVgHTfXAk/Journey-Journal?page-id=31%3A12192&node-id=101%3A121&viewport=309%2C48%2C0.56&scaling=scale-down&starting-point-node-id=101%3A56&show-proto-sidebar=1">
 <img src="./docs/Splash_Screen_Dark_Mode.png" alt="Design Mockup Dark Mode" height="700"/>